alipolat-js/personal-portfolio/README.md

 # **Personal Portfolio**

 ## Overview
-**alipolat.tech** is my personal portfolio app.
+**Personal Portfolio** is a portfolio app.
 It hosts my social accounts, contact addresses and projects.
 It offers the possibility to manage the content using Graphcms.
 It is a web application based on NextJs.

 ## Features
 * Portfolio